 Cook Islanders have retained much of their own culture.
 Although displays of the Cook Islands past are exhibited in the local museum, Cook Islands culture is not confined to restored sites and museum walls.
 Polynesian identity can be observed in dance and drama at various events during the year, particularly during Constitutional Celebrations.
 This is a time to renew the warriors' might, the dancers' grace....a time where heritage excels.
 However, it is the songs of the Kaparima and the hymns of the Sunday Choir and pride in the traditional crafts that exist in the day-to-day lives of Cook Islanders that best define their proud culture.

-New Zealand dollar.
-The Cooks also have their own notes and coinage for use within the country (in tandem with the New Zealand dollar) but they aren't convertible and should be exchanged before leaving (unless you're a coin collector, in which case they may be valuable to you - especially the three dollar note!).
-For an online Currency Converter, use our currency converter in the tool box on the right of this page.
+New Zealand Dollar.
+The Cooks also have their own notes and coinage for use within the country (in tandem with the New Zealand dollar) but they aren't convertible and should be exchanged before leaving (unless you're a coin collector, in which case they may be valuable to you).

 240V, three pronged plugs (same as in Australia and New Zealand).
 Some resorts have 110V for electric shavers.